bootstrap-vue/bootstrap-vue/src/components/table/README.md

 <span class="badge badge-warning small">DEPRECATION in 2.0.0-rc.28</span> Versions prior to
-`2.0.0-rc.28` did not surround the field key with square brackets, which could cause slot name colisions (i.e. if you had a field key `default`).
+`2.0.0-rc.28` did not surround the field key with square brackets, which could cause slot name collisions (i.e. if you had a field key `default`).
 Using the old field slot names has been deprecated in favour of the new bracketed syntax, and support will be removed in a future release.
 Users are encouraged to switch to the new bracketed syntax.